-- Submit a completed Application for Admission form and a \$25.00 non-refundable application fee to the Office of Admissions and Records. - 2.
+- 1. Submit a completed Application for Admission form and a \$25.00 non-refundable application fee to the Office of Admissions and Records. - 2.
 Request that an official transcript from each college or university previously attended by the applicant be forwarded directly to the Office of Admissions and Records at Motlow.
 An official transcript has the granting institution's seal and is either mailed, is hand delivered in a sealed school envelope, or faxed with a cover from the prior institution directly to the Admissions Office.
 All transcripts must be on file prior to registration. - 3.
 For any student in the Associate of Science, Associate of Art, and the Associate of Science in Teaching: All transfer applications who graduated from high school after 1988 must submit a high school transcript unless a Baccalaureate degree has been earned.
 Students who wish to transfer from another college or university to Motlow State Community College must fulfill admission requirements described previously.
 Transfer students must be eligible to re-enter the school from which they are transferring.
 Transfer students who wish to enter the nursing program must have a two-year currency credit in nursing and a recommended five-year currency for credit in required mathematics and natural science courses.
-All nursing applicants must have a high school transcript on file in the Admissions Office. - 4.
-See section entitled "Developmental Studies Program (DSP)" for COMPASS test information.
+All nursing applicants must have a high school transcript on file in the Admissions Office.

+4. See section entitled "Developmental Studies Program (DSP)" for COMPASS test information.

 All collegiate-level transfer coursework for each student who is degree-seeking or certificate-of-credit seeking will be evaluated according to the following criteria: (1) course similarity within the programs enrolled in at Motlow; (2) courses with similar content taught at the same level as Motlow; and (3) same credentialing requirements for faculty at the transferring institution.
 Credit toward degree or certificate program requirements will be given for transfer coursework that meets all criteria.
 Grades for any course accepted as transfer credit will be used in computing the cumulative grade point average.
-A copy of the transcript evaluation will be mailed to the student as soon as the evaluation is completed.
-All questions regarding transfer coursework, including appeals, should be directed to the Director of Admissions and Records.
+Student's transcript evaluations, once reviewed, will be available for student access through MyMotlow.